 - Using segmentation to display dedicated content to different users.

-Using The Desktop Widget
+Using the Desktop Workstation Widget

 Organizing your WalkMe content